erentechlabs/compilemymind/content/posts/10-strategy-games on-steam-that-feel-like-age-of-empires/index.md

 #featuredImage: "/images/banners/strategy-games-banner.jpg"
 ---

-## 🛡️ Age of Empires Fans, This One’s for You

 If you’re the type who thinks,
 *“Let me gather some wood, boom my economy, build a castle and rush the enemy before they even make a barracks,”*
 —then welcome, my friend.